ericoc/indego-php-lib/README.md

 	print_r($uni_stations);

-Currently, the constructor of the `Indego` class executes a `findStations()` function which hits their API returning all of the (approximately 73) stations.

-Providing a filter to `getStations()` to return a list of stations only limits the results within the `Indego` class.
-Unfortunately, there does not appear to be a signifcant amount of documentation for the API being used nor does their seem to be any parameters available to limit the stations being retrieved from the API.
+Providing a argument/filter to `getStations()` to return a list of stations only limits the results within the `Indego` class.

+Unfortunately, there does not appear to be a signifcant amount of documentation for the API being used nor does there seem to be any parameters available to limit the stations being retrieved from the API.

+Calling `getStations()` without any arguments will return a list of all (*currently*, 73) stations!

 ### Output